C-3sc0/pands-problem-sheet/README.md

 ## *Bank* *Currency* *Calculator* <a name="BankCurrencyCalculator"></a>

->Write a program that asks the user to input 2 money amounts (in cents) and then calculates their sum.
+>Write a program, called **bank.py**, that asks the user to input 2 money amounts (in cents) and then calculates their sum.
 >The output is presented with a € sign and decimal point separating the euro and cent values of the amount

 This program is designed to perform basic currency calculations.

+The program defines a function called ```bank()``` that calculates the total of two amounts inputted by the users and returs their result in cents.
 The program's limitation is that it does not verify or check the user's input to ensure that the inputted values are indeed legitimate money amounts.
-It does not, for example, verify that the input numbers are non-negative integers or that they reflect valid monetary values.
+It does not, for example, verify if the input numbers are non-negative integers or floating numbers.
 To resolve this problem, a *while* *loop*[^1] has been added to ask the user to enter a valid non-negative number after entering a negative amount.
 This guarantees that the program only operates on valid monetary values and returns the correct result.
+Furthermore, a Try and Excpet block has been added to handle cases where the user inputs a non-integer value, such as a floating number, and raise a ```ValueError``` excpeton with a custom error message.

 One of the challenges of this program was finding a way to output the *€* *sign*.
 After a research on the web I found helpful information on **Stack** **Overflow**[^2] website whch offered various opton to solve the problem.
 I choose to incorporate the € Unicode glyph number:
 ```